h1v3r/Athena/README.md

 After you have entered the Kibana web interface you need to click on “Dashboard” at the menu on the left.
 At “Dashboards” select “Greenhouse_Dashboard”.

 If you are not able to see the dashboard and you get the message that you need to define an index first, then click on "Management" at the menu on the left.
+Next you have to create an index in Kibana.
+Click on Index Pattern and you will be prompted to input a pattern.
+Simply type in "testindex2" (which is the index name, for which the dashboard is already created) and click create.
+You will then be prompted to input a time field.
+Open the drop-down and choose the field "time_measured".
+Then it is time to import the dashboard we already premade for showcase purpose.
 Under the header "Kibana" you will find the point "Saved Objects".
 After clicking that, there should be an option to import a kibana file which is located in your directory at "./zz-Archive/Kibana-save-1.ndjson

-Now you should see a few rows added to the list including the index "testindex2" where our data is stored and "Greenhouse_Dashboard" where the Dashboard is located.
+Now you should see a few rows added to the list at "Saved Objects" including the index "testindex2" where our data is stored and "Greenhouse_Dashboard" where the Dashboard is located.
 Either click on it or go the menu point "Dashboards" at the menu on the left and choose the correct Dashboard.

 Now you are at the Dashboard.
 On the top you will find a console where you can group by “Sensor Name” or select ranges for the parameters.
 Below that you can find diagrams for the count of measurements per time interval and a pie chart where you can see the shares  of each sensor.
 Under those diagrams you can find four more, each representing one parameter (Air Temperature, Fertilizer, Light and Soil Moisture (in percent)).
 Each graph displays the maximum, minimum and median per time interval for the corresponding reading.